ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 - More detailed qualifiers results can be accessed via the [statistics spreadsheet](https://docs.google.com/spreadsheets/d/1T6SBlSxIUKp5gKO97oMLFcVSJYYrrZSPrU3wbW79Sro/edit)
 - Average rank is determined by `(Σ (position earned when playing the qualifiers mappool)) / (amount of Qualifiers mappool)`
-- All 27 players will participate in the Knockout Stage
+- All 27 players participated in the Knockout Stage

 | Seed | Player | Average rank |
 | --: | :-- | --: |